strapi/design-system/README.md

 ## Connecting to Strapi

-If you want to analyze the admin bundle and the impact each library has on the over all application you can link this repo to your copy of [@strapi/strapi](https://github.com/strapi/strapi).
+If you want to analyze the admin bundle and the impact each library has on the overall application, you can link this repo to your copy of [@strapi/strapi](https://github.com/strapi/strapi).

 First, run `yarn build` in `strapi-design-system/packages/strapi-design-system` to generate the bundle.